The History of Women in Medicine

 In early 12th century Germany, Hilgard was a nun and healer who founded two convents.
 She took spiritual and physical care of everyone coming to the monasteries as it was the safe haven for the sick and downtrodden.

-Once she gained autonomy after heading the convent at Ruperstberg she produced many scientific-medical texts.
+Once she gained autonomy after heading the convent at Ruperstberg, she produced many scientific-medical texts.
 The texts are Liber simplicis medicinae (Book of Simple Medicine), and the Liber compositae medicinae (Book of Compound Medicine).

 Another milestone for women in medicine was achieved by Dorotea Bucca.
 In 1390, she succeeded her father as the Professor of Medicine at the University of Bologna.
 She held this esteemed station for the next 40 years.

 In an essay written by Sophia Jex-Blake, she notes that even when women contain an instinct to care for the debilitated it is men who have dominated the profession of medicine.
 She declared a need for a fair field and no favors.
-In 1874, Sophia Jex-Blake established the London School of Medicine for Women and in 1886, she advanced to establish Edinburgh School of Medicine for Women.
+In 1874, Sophia Jex-Blake established the London School of Medicine for Women, and in 1886, she advanced to the Edinburgh School of Medicine for Women.

 Although women as a whole were advancing in medicine, the progress had been lagging for women of color.
 In 1864, Rebecca Lee Crumpler graduated from New England Female Medical College to be the first African-American to obtain an MD.
 Her publication Book of Medical Discourses is also the first medical text written by an African-American.
 Despite the relentless racism she received, she continued to treat the freed slaves after the civil war ended.